-A main strand of her recent research concerns the international influence of Scottish medical ideas upon literary practice, and the development of medico-literary genres.
-She contributed a chapter on 'Benjamin Rush, Edinburgh Medicine and the Rise of Physician Autobiography' to a volume on Scottish Medicine and Literary Culture, 1726-1832, edited by Megan Coyer and David E. Shuttleton (2014), and a chapter on 'Tobias Smollett, Travel Writing and Medical Botany' to a volume on The Scottish Enlightenment and Literary Culture, edited by Ralph McLean and Ronnie Young (2016).
-A chapter on 'Writer-Physicians' is forthcoming in The Oxford Handbook of British Romanticism, edited by David Duff (2017).
+Recent articles and book chapters related to this work examine the international influence of Scottish medical ideas upon literary practice, and the development of medico-literary genres.
+She contributed a chapter on 'Benjamin Rush, Edinburgh Medicine and the Rise of Physician Autobiography' to a volume on Scottish Medicine and Literary Culture, 1726-1832, edited by Megan Coyer and David E. Shuttleton (Rodopi, 2014), and a chapter on 'Tobias Smollett, Travel Writing and Medical Botany' to a volume on The Scottish Enlightenment and Literary Culture, edited by Ralph McLean, Ronnie Young and Kenneth Simpson (Rowman and Littlefield, 2016).
+A chapter on 'Writer-Physicians' appeared in The Oxford Handbook of British Romanticism, edited by David Duff (Oxford University Press, 2018).
+An article on 'Collectors of Natural Knowledge: The Edinburgh Medical Society and the Associational Culture of Scotland and the North Atlantic World in the Eighteenth Century' was published in the Journal of the Royal College of Physicians of Edinburgh (2018).

 She is a collaborator in the Romantic National Song Network, led by Professor Kirsteen McCue, University of Glasgow, and funded by the Royal Society of Edinburgh (2017-18).

-She has received grants from the Carnegie Trust for the Universities of Scotland (2003, 2009, 2012, and 2013) and from the British Academy (2004-6) for her research on literature and music in the Atlantic world.
-She was also awarded a grant from the Wellcome Trust in support of the 2013 annual conference of the Association for Medical Humanities, held in Aberdeen on the theme of 'Global Medical Humanities'.
+2013: She was awarded a grant from the Wellcome Trust (Humanities and Social Sciences funding area) in support of the 2013 annual conference of the Association for Medical Humanities, which was held in Aberdeen on the theme of 'Global Medical Humanities'.

 Her current undergraduate teaching includes five English courses: Literature and Medicine; American Insurrections: Writing, Self and Nation, 1776-1865; Romanticism; Union, Enlightenment and Modernity: Scottish Literature 1750-1850; and The Tragedy of Knowledge.
 She also contributes to the teaching of the taught MLitt in English Literary Studies.